braydonlilb/braydonlilb/README.md

 - 👋 Hi, I’m Braydon Webster
-- 🤩 I like most things nerd.
-I love challenging puzzles.
-I'm detail oriented and appreciate the little things.
+- 🤩 I like most things nerd, I love challenging puzzles, and I'm detail oriented and appreciate the little things.
 - 👀 I’m interested in becoming a full stack developer.
-- 🌱 I’m currently learning HTML, CSS, and JavaScript
+- 🌱 I’m currently learning HTML, CSS, and Python.
 - 📫 How to reach me: braydonwebs@gmail.com or 385-625-8970

 <!---